Fred-Pi/Little-Lemon-Restaurant/README.md

 - Explore the restaurant's menu;
 - Reservations possible through an interactive form;
 - Reservation confirmation through a popup;
-- Built with React for a modern interactive user experience.
+- Built React.js for a modern interactive user experience.

 ## Scripts